An Overview of Payrolling Benefits in Kind

 P11D

-A P11D form is a document that details BIKs and expenses (like company cars or health insurance) that you provide to your employees, in addition to their regular salaries.
+A P11D form is a document that details benefits in kind and expenses (like company cars or health insurance) that you provide to your employees, in addition to their regular salaries.

-P11Ds are crucial because they ensure benefits are accurately accounted for and taxed, whilst meeting legal requirements and helping everyone pay their fair share of taxes.
+P11Ds are crucial because they make sure benefits are accurately accounted for and taxed, whilst meeting legal requirements and helping everyone pay their fair share of taxes.

 P11D(b)

-A P11D(b) form is a declaration form that provides the total amount of Class 1A National Insurance contributions due on all benefits provided to your employees.
+A P11D(b) formis a declaration form that provides the total amount of Class 1A National Insurance contributions (NICs) due on all benefits provided to your employees.

 What’s the difference between a P11D and a P11D(b)?

-While both forms involve reporting benefits and expenses, the P11D focuses on detailing individual benefits provided to your employees, while the P11D(b) declares your overall liability for National Insurance Contributions (NICs) on those benefits.
+While both forms involve reporting benefits and expenses, the P11D focuses on detailing individual benefits provided to your employees, while the P11D(b) declares your overall liability for National Insurance contributions on those benefits.

 Will they still be needed under the new system?

-No, P11Ds and P11D(b)s will not be needed from April 2026.
+No, P11Ds and P11D(b)s won’t be needed from April 2026.
 All employee benefits will be processed through payroll instead.

 When do you need to pay Class 1A NICs?

-• If your beneficiary does not meet the criteria for “employed earner”.
+• The beneficiary does not doesn’t meet the criteria for “employed earner”.

 How can you prepare yourself for April 2026?

-To prepare for the change to payrolling benefits in kind, assess your current payroll processes and consider upgrading to payroll software that accommodates this change.
+To prepare for the change to payrolling benefits in kind, asses your current payroll processes and consider switching to a payroll company that can handle this change for you.

-You should start planning and making any necessary adjustments now to ensure your company is prepared before the deadline.
+You should start planning and making any necessary adjustments now to make sure your company is prepared before the deadline.

 EBOOK